Have you ever taken a moment to look at and assess your own treatment and evaluation techniques?

 Too often we become content with what we’re doing and stop looking to new research to continue to grow in our profession.

-Dysphagia is it with growing in rapidly progressing field with new research published.
+Dysphagia is a rapidly progressing field with new research published all the time.

 How often are we completing the same clinical swallowing evaluation without modifying the technique?
 We often do the same oral motor assessment and watch the patient eat.
 We don’t always assess using measurable techniques such as peak flow, lingual measurements from Lazarus, or even a cranial nerve exam.